Entrepreneurial Opportunities Are Defined As

 3. Financial Feasibility:

 Assessing the financial feasibility of the venture involves developing a detailed financial plan, including projected revenue, expenses, and profitability.
-This requires careful consideration of startup costs, operating expenses, pricing strategies, and potential funding sources.
+But this requires careful consideration of startup costs, operating expenses, pricing strategies, and potential funding sources.
 A realistic financial model is essential to determine the potential for return on investment and secure funding.

 Keywords: Financial planning, Financial modeling, Profitability, Return on investment (ROI), Funding sources